Kevin12J/cse15l-lab-reports/lab1.md

 ### path to file as argument
 Call the `cd` command as `cd /lecture1/Hello.java` in the directory `/home`

-error: yes
+error: yes because a file can't be used as an argument with the `cd` command
 ```
 [user@sahara ~]$ cd /lecture1/Hello.java
 bash: cd: /lecture1/Hello.java: No such file or directory
 [user@sahara ~]$
 ```
-Using the `cd` commad with a path to a file as an argument will result in an error.
+Using the `cd` command with a path to a file as an argument will result in an error.
 The output was `bash: cd: /lecture1/Hello.java: No such file or directory` because the file `Hello.java` was used as the argument with the `cd` command, and `Hello.java` is not a directory.
 ## `ls` command
 ### no arguments
 Call the `ls` command with no arguments in the directory `/home`